Your basket is currently empty

 My name is Philip Yorke.
 This is my online home, a place where you

-can learn more about my latest book – Sunshine on my mind (to be published on 28 June 2023) – or become absorbed in the world of Francis Hacker, the main character in the series of novels I am writing about the Wars of the Three Kingdoms and the short-lived Protectorate.
-In here, you can discover more about key historical figures of the Seventeenth Century; read reader
+can learn more about my latest books and writing or become absorbed in the world of Francis Hacker, the main character in the series of novels I am writing about the Wars of the Three Kingdoms and the short-lived Protectorate period.
+In here, you can discover more about the key historical figures of the Seventeenth Century who are key characters in my works, buy my novels, give me direct feedback – or book me to talk to your group about one of the many subjects close to my heart.

 At the outbreak of hostilities in August 1642, Francis Hacker was just one of many members of England's landed gentry who supported attempts by Parliament to hold Charles the First to account.
 He was a man of few words, preferring deeds to oratory.
 Yet even though he was a quiet and introverted figure, Francis inspired loyalty in the troops he led – and proved to be an extremely capable military commander, catching the eye of Oliver Cromwell and other leading Parliamentary figures.